lephong/minet/tutorial/tutorial2.md

 Let's look at the implement of class `minet.layer.Linear` (see [here](http://cs231n.stanford.edu/handouts/linear-backprop.pdf) for mathematical details).
-A linear layer contains a weight matrix `W` and bias row vector `b`.
+A linear layer contains a weight matrix `W` and a bias row vector `b`.
 Given a matrix X whose each row is an instance x.
 The forward is to compute
 ```